Guide to the Grand-Est Region

 The administrative capital and largest city is Strasbourg, which is the official seat of the European Parliament and home of the Council of Europe and the European Court for Human Rights.

-The region is particularly famous for producing Champagne and the industry is also a major local employer.
+and Black Forest gateau.
+The region is particularly famous for producing Champagne and the industry is a major local employer.
 Chalk soil and a semi-continental climate create ideal conditions for champagne vineyards.

 The city of Reims, along with Épernay and Ay, is the hub of champagne production and most of the major champagne houses have their headquarters here.
 Below street level, a network of tunnels has been carved out of the chalk rock and it is here that much of the champagne is kept.